Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

 Clients often ask us what documents they should have in preparation for their tax appointment.
 One of the simplest ways to work out what to bring is to look at your previous year’s tax return.
 This will remind you which categories of income, deductions and tax offsets apply to you.

 - Home office expenses can be claimed without reference to receipts or utility bills.
-You can claim 34 cents per hour to cover certain expenses, however you should keep a four week diary of home office as substantiation.
+You can claim 34 cents per hour to cover certain expenses, however, you should keep a four-week diary of the home office as substantiation.
 See the ATO website for more detail.

 Here are some specific examples of what you should bring to your appointment:

 - Your most recent Tax Return